AntonioRochaAZ/CPP-Game/docs/sphinx/README_doc.rst

 The `Eigen3 library <https://eigen.tuxfamily.org/index.php?title=Main_Page>`_ is
 used for handling vectors.

+The `SDL2 library <https://www.libsdl.org/>`_ is used for rendering.
+On top of it, SDL_ttf and SDL_Mixer libraries are used for handling fonts and audio files, respectively.

-As in the tutorial, the `SDL2 library <https://www.libsdl.org/>`_ and the SDL2_ttf libraries are used.
-The tutorial also uses SDL_image, but I have circumvented this need by only using bitmap (.bmp) files.
+The tutorial mentioned prior also uses SDL_image, but I have circumvented this need by only using bitmap (.bmp) files.
 This may change in the future.

 On MacOS, these libraries can easily be installed with `homebrew package manager <https://brew.sh/>`_,